 Exam Tip: Gotchas

 - Volume limitations apply to affiliates regardless of how long they have held the shares.
-Affiliates are never fully free from Rule 144 restrictions.
+Affiliates are never fully free from the resale rule's restrictions.

 Form 144 Filing